Our Privacy Statement & Cookie Policy

 Evidence has suggested the presence of water or water ice on the moon's surface, primarily in the form of hydroxyl groups.
 Now, scientists from the Institute of Physics under the Chinese Academy of Sciences have found a hydrated mineral with up to six molecules of crystalline water.

-According to a study published recently in the journal Nature Astronomy, water molecules weigh as much as about 41 percent of the total mass.
+According to a study published recently in the journal Nature Astronomy, the water molecules account for as much as 41 percent of the sample's mass.

 01:05

-This discovery has shed light on an actual form of water molecules and ammonium on the moon's surface, said the scientists.
+This discovery has shed light on the actual form of water molecules and ammonium on the moon's surface, said the scientists.

 The mineral's structure and composition closely resemble those of a mineral found near Earth's volcanoes.
 The study confirms that terrestrial contamination or rocket exhaust is not the source of this hydrate.